some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Optional Fields shall be encoded as array with 0 to 1 elements.
+Optional Elements shall be encoded as array with 0 to 1 elements.
 For the serialization of arrays with dynamic length see :need:`feat_req_someip_253`.

 .. heading:: Dynamic Length Arrays
     :id: feat_req_someip_253